The Hidden and Upfront Costs of RV Ownership

-As with a vehicle of any type, maintenance and repair costs are often a factor.
-In year one, consumers should expect a zero repair cost and many dealers will offer warranties which offer consumers peace of mind.
+As with any vehicle type, maintenance and repair costs are often a factor.
+In year one, consumers should expect a zero repair cost and many dealers will offer warranties, which offer consumers peace of mind.
 However, consumers should be prepared for preventative maintenance, including oil changes and tire rotation roughly every 3,500 – 5,000 miles.

 Is it more cost-effective or beneficial to buy one type of vehicle over another (a travel trailer versus a motorhome, etc.)?